-Academic Warning, Probation and Expulsion
+Provisional Review, Academic Warning, Probation, and Disqualification

 A full-time student must achieve a cumulative grade point average (GPA) of 2.0 in order to be in good academic standing.
-If an applicant has a high school GPA of 2.49 or below, he or she will automatically be placed on Academic Warning as a part of their conditional acceptance and will be advised regularly throughout the semester to help them maintain the academic minimum requirements.
+If an applicant has a high school GPA of 2.49 or below, he or she will automatically be placed on Provisional Review and will be advised regularly throughout the semester to help them maintain the academic minimum requirements.
+The review standing will be in effect for the duration of the student's first semester after admission.

-Students who are in good academic standing may be placed on Academic Warning after their first semester with a cumulative GPA below a 2.0.
+Students may be placed on Academic Warning after their first semester with a cumulative GPA below a 2.0.
 Upon the second semester with a cumulative GPA below a 2.0, the student will be placed on Academic Probation.
-Students in Academic Probation will not be able to register for more than 13 units, and are not eligible to participate in extracurricular student ministries.
+Students in Academic Probation will not be able to register for more than 13 units, and are not eligible to participate in extracurricular student ministries or leadership.
 Students on Academic Probation are also not eligible for federal financial aid and institutional aid.
-For more information on federal financial aid eligibility, please see the Student Academic Progress policy on page 29.
+For more information on federal financial aid eligibility, please see the Student Academic Progress policy on page 25.
 If a student completes a third straight term with a cumulative GPA below a 2.0, he or she will be disqualified from the degree programs.